Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Muxía Peninsula PathMuxía Peninsula Path

-As you climb the hill of the peninsula, the views of the harbor, windmills and finally, the famous Nosa Señora da Barca come into view.
+As you climb the hill of the peninsula, the views of the harbor, windmills and finally, the famous Nosa Señora da Barca Church come into view.

 Nosa Señora da Barca ChurchNosa Señora da Barca Church